FWS Annual Exhibition Awards

 Guy Beattie, while director of the Maitland Art Center, held a show featuring Florida watercolor artists in 1972.
 Twenty-six of the artists in this show went on to become Charter Members of the Florida Watercolor Society.

-Here we are more than fifty years later with membership of over one thousand!
+Here we are more than fifty years later with membership of over eight hundred!
 This award honors Guy Beattie's vision and his appreciation of watercolor as a medium.

-This award is funded by donations by members of FWS.
+This award is funded through donations by Signature members of FWS.

 Winslow Homer Award - Second Place